dr-natetorious/TIM-8150-Artifical_Intelligence/Week6_MultiAgent/Readings/README.md

 > This paper discusses the characteristics of intelligent agents and the software the implements them and how it differs from other AI technologies.

+There are five dimensions of agent intelligence:

+- Autonomy
+- Continual Operation
+- Personality
+- Collaboration
+- Adaptability

 ## Introduction & overview of "artificial life" evolving intelligent agents for modeling & simulation (1996)

 Wildberger AM.
 Introduction & overview of “artificial life” evolving intelligent agents for modeling & simulation.
 Proceedings Winter Simulation Conference, Simulation Conference, 1996 Proceedings Winter.
 January 1996:161-168. doi:10.1109/WSC.1996.873274.
 [EvolvingAgents.pdf](EvolvingAgents.pdf).